Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - AWS CloudTrail

 **Explanation:**
-"AWS WAF" is incorrect.
+AWS WAF is incorrect.
 WAF is a web application firewall and does not provide consolidated monitoring.
-"AWS Shield" is incorrect.
+AWS Shield is incorrect.
 Shield provides DDoS protection, not general monitoring.
-"AWS CloudWatch" is correct.
+AWS CloudWatch is correct.
 CloudWatch collects metrics, logs, and events, providing monitoring and dashboards for your AWS resources.
-"AWS CloudTrail" is incorrect.
+AWS CloudTrail is incorrect.
 CloudTrail records API calls and audit logs, not continuous performance metrics.

 ---